meilisearch/documentation/reference/features/authentication.md

 After adding the master key, you can retrieve both the private and the public keys on the [keys route](/reference/api/keys.md).

-## Using an authenticated MeiliSearch instance
+## Communicating with a protected instance

 When using authentication, a key must be added to [the header](/reference/api/README.md#authentication) of each API call.